Your Connected Worker Resources

 How Sysco Builds a Connected Worker Strategy That Delivers Measurable ROI

-AI, robotics and connected worker technologies are transforming distribution, but scaling them across a global, fast‑moving supply chain is complex.
-Sysco Corporation, the world’s largest food distributor, is tackling this through disciplined governance, structured pilot‑to‑platform delivery and a focus on augmenting frontline performance.
+Scaling AI, robotics and connected worker technologies across a global supply chain is complex.
+Sysco Corporation, the world’s largest food distributor, is addressing this challenge through disciplined governance, a pilot‑to‑platform delivery model and a relentless focus on frontline performance.
+Shatender Singh, Principal Enterprise Architect, shares how the manufacturer:

-• Sysco evaluates and scales connected worker technologies through a rigorous governance model
+• Evaluates and scales connected worker technologies through rigorous governance

-• Real time information flow is central to reducing waste and strengthening reliability
+• Uses real‑time information to reduce waste and improve reliability

-• AI360 is boosting productivity and customer responsiveness
+• Leverages AI360 to boost productivity and customer responsiveness

-• Sysco is building globally compliant, scalable solutions for diverse frontline roles
+• Builds globally compliant, scalable solutions for diverse frontline roles

 How ADM Builds a Connected Worker Strategy That Turns Ideation into Measurable ROI

-Digital workflows and connected worker technologies are reshaping manufacturing operations, but scaling them across complex, global production networks requires more than technology alone.
-Archer-Daniels-Midland Company (ADM) is addressing this challenge through a frontline-first strategy, disciplined governance and a clear focus on measurable ROI.
+Scaling digital workflows and connected worker technologies across global manufacturing is complex.
+Archer-Daniels-Midland Company (ADM) is addressing this challenge with a frontline-first strategy, disciplined governance and a focus on measurable ROI.

-• How is ADM building a structured, repeatable approach for evaluating new technologies across a global manufacturing footprint
+• How ADM builds a structured, repeatable approach for evaluating new technologies

 • How ADM decides whether a new connected worker tool is worth piloting